(EDU 385) Education Assessment in the Classroom

 |Offered||Fall, Winter, Spring|

-1. Each student can clearly describe the relationship between instruction and assessment
+- Clearly describe the relationship between instruction and assessment.

-2. Each student can correctly apply the principles of assessment to classroom situations
+- Apply the principles of assessment to classroom situations.

-3. Each student can describe five diagnostic assessments and the role they play in instruction
+- Describe five diagnostic assessments and the role they play in instruction.

-4. Each student can correctly and effectively create diagnostic content assessments, pre-assessments, formative assessments, and summative assessments
+- Correctly and effectively create diagnostic content assessments, pre-assessments, formative assessments, and summative assessments.

-6. Each student can create assessments for a standards-based authentic unit for curriculum topics they will teach.
+- Create assessments for a standards-based, authentic unit for curriculum topics they will teach.